lora-aprs/LoRa_APRS_iGate/README.md

 * You can find all nessesary settings to change for your configuration in **data/is-cfg.json**.
 * To upload it to your board you have to do this via **Upload File System image** in PlatformIO!
-* To find the 'Upload File System image' click the PlatformIO symbol (the little alien) on the left side, choos your configuration, click on 'Platform' and search for 'Upload File System image'.
+* To find the 'Upload File System image' click the PlatformIO symbol (the little alien) on the left side, choose your configuration, click on 'Platform' and search for 'Upload File System image'.

 ## Branches in this repository and version system